mrobson/fuse-cxf-hibernate-s2i-openshift/README.md

 For more information see:

-https://access.redhat.com/site/documentation/JBoss_Fuse/ for more information about using JBoss Fuse
+* https://access.redhat.com/site/documentation/JBoss_Fuse/ for more information about using JBoss Fuse

-https://access.redhat.com/documentation/en/red-hat-xpaas/version-0/red-hat-xpaas-fuse-integration-services-image/ for more information on JBoss Fuse Integration Services
+* https://access.redhat.com/documentation/en/red-hat-xpaas/version-0/red-hat-xpaas-fuse-integration-services-image/ for more information on JBoss Fuse Integration Services

-https://access.redhat.com/documentation/en/openshift-container-platform/ for more information about Openshift Container Platform
+* https://access.redhat.com/documentation/en/openshift-container-platform/ for more information about Openshift Container Platform

-https://access.redhat.com/documentation/en/red-hat-container-development-kit/ for more information about the Openshift Container Development Kit
+* https://access.redhat.com/documentation/en/red-hat-container-development-kit/ for more information about the Openshift Container Development Kit

 System Requirements
 -------------------
 Before building and running this quick start you need:

-Maven 3.3 or higher
+* Openshift Container Platform 3.3 or Openshift Container Development Kit (CDK) 3.3

-Java 1.8
+* Maven 3.3 or higher

-Openshift Container Platform 3.3
+* Java 1.8

 Build and Deploy
 ----------------